Olaelve5/dodge/README.md

 # Dodge

 A 2D game made with javafx.
-Made in 2022 for a school project.
+Made in 2022 for a school project -> first time working with a project this size, so it's a bit messy

 Uses maven to build the project and java version 17.